Shoukshai/Tristan_Favier/readme.md

 - [ ] Polishing the code
 - [ ] Making the other things
 - [ ] Contact page backend
+- [ ] Performance upgrade in the contact page
 - [ ] Deploying the poject

 ## **Status:**